robinvdvleuten/vuex-persistedstate/README.md

 ### Nuxt.js

 It is possible to use vuex-persistedstate with Nuxt.js.
-Due to the order code is loaded in, vuex-persistedstate must be included as a NuxtJS plugin:
+It must be included as a NuxtJS plugin:

 ```javascript
 // nuxt.config.js